bitmeal/docker-nat-router-container-example/README.md

 Apart from mounting `resolv.conf` for container name resolution - if desired -, *no further configuration requirements for this container exist.*

 ## Usage
 Examples are provided in `examples/`.
-Run `docker-compose` on the main compose file and the example to examinate.
+Run `docker-compose` on the main compose file and the example to examine.
 Afterwards, play around; connect to containers and observe behavior; e.g: add more containers, remove containers, remove the `router`-container, do not mount `resolv.conf`, etc..

 ### examples
 compose files from `examples/`

 #### up
 Starts all containers.
 Runs a shell with attached tty in *internal* and *external* container to keep them alive.
+Use to run commands in the containers and observe the behavior; e.g. `docker-compose exec internal ping external`.

 ```
 docker-compose -f docker-compose.yml -f examples/up.yml up